wwddnn/REST-API-POSTGRESQL-Java-Springboot-search-products-with-filter-query/README.md

 ## ⚙️Introduction:
-- This Project consists in create a API REST with Java-SpringBoot-Maven using layers (Repository, Service, Controller) for better division of responsability.
+- This Project consists in create a API REST with Java-SpringBoot-Maven (POSTGRESQL DATABASE) using layers (Repository, Service, Controller) for better division of responsability.
-- Use POSTGRESQL Database in this Project.
-Create a connection between database and Intellij within the application-test.properties file.
+- I used POSTGRESQL Database in this Project.
+I created a connection between database and Intellij within the application-test.properties file.

 ## ⚙️Focus:
-- Search products in H2 Database.
-This searching is by Name of Product and return a paginated product query.
-I'm use Postman tools for better URL test request on backend.
+- This search is performed by product name and returns a paginated list of products.
+- You can use URL search parameters, such as: `size=2` to specify the number of items displayed per page (in this case, 2 items); `name=xiaomi` to display products containing "xiaomi" in the name attribute; and `page=0` to specify the page number, since the search results are paginated.
+- I used Postman to effectively test backend URL requests.

 ## ⚙️Tecnologies and Tools:
 - IntelliJ IDEA
-- POSTGRESQL
+- POSTGRESQL database
 - Java
 - Spring boot
 - H2 Database